utelecon/utelecon.github.io/src/pages/en/microsoft/index.md

 ### When UTokyo Account Expires
 {:#expire}

-If your UTokyo Account expires due to graduation, withdrawal, you will no longer be able to use the UTokyo Microsoft License systems.
+If your UTokyo Account expires due to graduation or resignation, you will no longer be able to use the UTokyo Microsoft License systems.
 As a result, all related data, such as data stored in [OneDrive](#onedrive), will be lost.
 In addition, due to change in affiliation, you may no longer be able to use some functions that differ depending on your affiliation, such as Office apps.
-Before graduation, withdrawal, or change of affiliation, please refer to "[Notice on Account Revocation due to Graduation, Resignation or Change of Affiliation](/en/systems/leave/)" and back up your data.
+Before graduation, resignation, or change of affiliation, please refer to "[Notice on Account Revocation due to Graduation, Resignation or Change of Affiliation](/en/systems/leave/)" and back up your data.

 ## Main Systems Available
 {:#systems}